Prioritized Repairing and Consistent Query Answering in Relational Databases

 \section{Introduction}

 In many novel database applications, violations of integrity constraints cannot be avoided.
 A typical example is integration of two consistent data sources that contribute conflicting information.
-Inconsistencies also often occur in the context of long running operations.
+Inconsistencies also often occur in the context of long-running operations where transaction mechanisms are not employed.
 Finally, integrity enforcement may be disabled because of efficiency considerations.
 Integrity constraints, however, capture important semantic properties of the stored data.
 These properties directly influence the way a user formulates a query.
 Evaluation of the query over an inconsistent database may yield answers that are meaningless or misleading.

-The framework of {\em repairs} and {\em consistent query answers} \cite{ArBeCh99} has been proposed to offset the impact of inconsistencies on the accuracy of query answers.
-A {\em repair} is a consistent database minimally different from the given one, and a {\em consistent answer} to a query is an answer present in {\em every} repair.
+The framework of \emph{repairs} and \emph{consistent query answers} \cite{ArBeCh99} has been proposed to offset the impact of inconsistencies on the accuracy of query answers.
+A \emph{repair} is a consistent database minimally different from the given one, and a {\em consistent answer} to a query is an answer present in \emph{every} repair.
 This approach does not physically remove any facts from the database.
-The framework of \cite{ArBeCh99} has served as a foundation for most of the subsequent work in the area of querying inconsistent databases (for the surveys of the area see \cite{BeCh03,Be06,ChMa05,Ch07}, other works include \cite{Wij05}).
+The framework of \cite{ArBeCh99} has served as a foundation for most of the subsequent work in the area of querying inconsistent databases (for the surveys of the area see \cite{BeCh03,Be06,ChMa05,Ch07,Be11}, other works include \cite{Wij05,Wij10}).